-So you’ve written your blog post or web page and you’ve been keeping Google in your sights.
+You’ve written your blog post or web page and you think you’ve been keeping Google in your sights.
+After all, consistently optimised blogging will help add authority to your website.

-At one stage or another you probably got really into your topic (which is awesome) but now you’re not sure if your blog post (or web page) is still SEO friendly.
-Could you optimise it a little more?
-Should you?
+At one stage or another you probably got really into your topic (which is awesome) but now you’re not sure if your blog post (or web page) is SEO friendly.

 Well, hold on to your keywords.
 This is going to be good.